collective/dexterity.localroles/README.rst

 Versions
 ========

+* Version 2.x is compliant Plone 4, Plone 6
-* Branch 1.x is for Plone 4 only
+* version 1.x is for Plone 4 only

 Installation
 ============